Common Causes of Boat Accidents in Texas

 An unfortunate number of accidents in Texas are caused by boating while intoxicated (BWI).
 On average, there are around 229 boating accidents each year.
 While not every BWI case results in an accident, this is coincidentally nearly the same as the total number of drunk boating cases in Texas each year.

 Drunk operators are unable to react quickly to danger, appreciate risks, or use sound judgment while piloting a boat.
 Boats are dangerous vehicles which, if operated improperly, can injure or kill riders, operators, and others.
-In the case of an injury that involved a drunk boat operator, you may be able to use Texas’ BWI laws to help you prove your case and seek compensation for your injuries.
+In the case of an injury that involved a drunk boat operator, you may be able to use Texas’ BWI laws to help you prove your case and seek compensation for your injuries with the help of a Midland personal injury lawyer.

 Suing for Boat Accidents in Texas

 After a boat accident, you may be entitled to sue the at-fault parties to get compensation for your injuries.
 If you faced substantial medical bills, you could be entitled to compensation to cover all necessary medical costs.
 This includes the cost of surgeries, doctor’s visits, hospital stays, and other expenses.
 If you missed work, you might be entitled to have the wages you missed reimbursed as part of your injury lawsuit.
 Third, you may be entitled to compensation to pay for the pain and suffering you faced because of the injuries.
 While it is difficult to calculate a specific cost for your injuries, more severe injuries often have more severe pain and suffering and are worth higher damages.

 Many insurance companies may not provide for full damages.
 First, damages are usually not available for pain and suffering if you file through insurance.
 Second, the damages that insurance companies pay for these damages may not be covered in full based on the terms of your policy.
 Lastly, insurance companies and at-fault parties often try to save themselves money by settling cases for as low as they can.
 Talk to a Texas personal injury lawyer about your case to see what it might be worth before you accept any settlements for a boat injury case.